First: Updates About Disney World Annual Passes

 PhotoPass includes professional quality photos (and some videos) of you and your party taken by Disney photographers in the parks.
 It also gives you discounts on prints and physical product purchases.

-When you buy PhotoPass, you’re allowed to download all the Disney PhotoPass photos and videos you get during your trips.
 Consider that the pre-purchase price for Memory Maker for one day is $69 and $169 for all the days of one vacation.
-If you want the features of Memory Maker on more than one trip across the year, the add-on price makes it worth adding it to your annual pass.
+If you want the features of Memory Maker on more than one trip across the year, the add-on price of $99 for the year makes it worth adding it to your annual pass.

 — Water Parks and Sports option: This is also $99 plus tax.
 This option offers access to: